Mortification in Catholic theology: Pain, human nature, and Christ

-Theologians also state that the Son, the second person of the Trinity, united himself, as a person (through the hypostatic union), to everything human (except sin), including pain.
+Theologians also state that God as the Son, the second person of the Trinity, united himself, as a truly human person (through the hypostatic union), to everything human (except sin), including pain.

 Catholics believe that God, who in their view by his divine nature cannot change, has united with changing human nature, and therefore with human pain.
 The "I" of the Second Person suffers and feels pain.
 He is one with pain through Jesus Christ.
-Thus Christ's experience of pain (like all the human acts of Christ like sleeping, crying, speaking) whose subject is the divine Person is an infinite act.
+Thus Christ's experience of pain (as with all the human experiences of Christ—like sleeping, crying, speaking) whose subject is the divine Person, is an infinite act.
 This is based on the classic dictum that the acts belong to the Person (actiones sunt suppositorum).
 It is the Person who acts: It is God who walks, God who talks, God who is killed, and God who is in pain.
 Thus a Christian who is united to Jesus Christ through pain is one with his infinite act of saving the world.

 This also goes together with another dictum in theology: whatever is not united (to the Divine Person) is not saved.
 Thus, his intellect, his will, his feelings, are all united with the Person, and are all sanctified and redeemed, including pain.
 Pain is therefore a sanctified and redeeming human experience.

 The salvific meaning of suffering

-John Paul II, who according to a recently released book on his sainthood cause practiced self-flagellation and fasting before important events, wrote an entire apostolic letter on the topic of suffering, specifically the salvific meaning of suffering: Salvifici Doloris.
+John Paul II, who according to a recently released book on his sainthood cause practiced self-flagellation and fasting before important events, wrote an entire apostolic letter on the topic of suffering, specifically the salvific meaning of suffering: Salvifici doloris.
 It is considered a major contribution to the theology of pain and suffering.

 He wrote this after suffering from a bullet wound due to the assassination attempt of Ali Agca.
 Six weeks after meeting his attacker, he wrote about suffering in Christianity.

 "Christ did not conceal from his listeners the need for suffering.
 He said very clearly: "If any man would come after me... let him take up his cross daily, and before his disciples he placed demands of a moral nature that can only be fulfilled on condition that they should "deny themselves".
 The way that leads to the Kingdom of heaven is "hard and narrow", and Christ contrasts it to the "wide and easy" way that "leads to destruction."

 Christ does not explain in the abstract the reasons for suffering, but he states: "Follow me!".
 Come!
 Take part through your suffering in this work of saving the world, a salvation achieved through my suffering!
 Through my Cross.

 Gradually, as the individual takes up his cross, spiritually uniting himself to the Cross of Christ, the salvific meaning of suffering is revealed before him. ...It is then that man finds in his suffering interior peace and even spiritual joy."